 - Look at what kind of insurance you need or already have based on the checklist

 - Review your insurance policies either by calling up your agent for a review or researching on Google first

-- Look for these 2 key essential types of policies:
+- Look for these two key essential types of policies:

 - a Health Policy (hospitalisation & surgical, private hospital cover), and

 - a Life Policy (is it term or life?)

 - Everything else is a bonus to have based on your respective situation or circumstance (the policy names may be fancy but the type of policy is usually the same)

 Disclaimer: The Information provided by Seedly does not constitute an offer or solicitation to buy or sell any insurance product(s).
 It does not take into account the specific objectives or particular needs of any person.
 We strongly advise you to seek advice from a licensed insurance professional before purchasing any insurance products and/or services.